doughepi/opentracing-decorator/README.md

 </a>
 </p>

+# Introduction

 Opentracing Decorator is a small Python library that adds a convenient decorator for generating OpenTracing traces.
 It works with any client implementation that follows the OpenTracing standard.

 **Note**: _Opentracing Decorator is in early beta.
 Use in production at your own risk.
-Although the library is small and quite stable, some bugs arising from edge cases should be expected._
+Although the library is small and quite stable, some bugs arising from edge cases should be expected._ This library is not yet suitable for multithreaded, asyncio, or Web Server environments (Flask, Django, etc.).

 ---